 How to Have Your Life Not Suck: Becoming Today Who You Want to Be Tomorrow (Bianca Olthoff)

 If you need motivation and practical advice on how to rock your everyday life, Bianca is your girl.
 I haven’t read this book, but I’ve listened to her talk about it on a podcast and I can’t wait to pick it up.

-This is one of the best inspirational books I’ve ever read.
+I loved this book.
 Rachel outlines the lies she once believed and how she overcame them.
-Her stories are hilarious, personal, serious and heart wrenching.
+Her stories are hilarious, personal, serious, and heart-wrenching.
 This is a best seller for a reason.
 Pick up this book!

 Girl, Stop Apologizing: A Shame-free Plan for Embracing and Achieving Your Goals.
 (Rachel Hollis)